Addiction Studies (ADST)

 ADST 303.
 HIV/AIDS AND ADDICTION TREATMENT.
 2 Credits.

-Students explore the physiology, epidemiology, risk assessment, legal/ethical issues and societal implications of HIV and other air-and blood-borne pathogens.
-This course is appropriate for students of any discipline but is approved by the Washington Department of Health toward the Substance Use Disorder Professional credentialing.
+Explores the physiology, epidemiology, risk assessment, legal/ethical issues, and societal implications of HIV and other air- and blood-borne pathogens.
+This course is appropriate for any discipline and is approved by the Washington Department of Health toward the Substance Use Disorder Professional credentialing.

 ADST 308.
 CULTURAL ISSUES IN ADDICTION TREATMENT AND BEHAVIORAL HEALTH.
 4 Credits.